elastisys/compliantkubernetes/docs/user-guide/prometheus.md

 	kubectl -- -n monitoring port-forward prometheus-prometheus-operator-prometheus-0 9090:9090

-Depending on your Compliant Kubernetes settings, access to the Prometheus server might have been disabled by the operator.
+Depending on your Compliant Kubernetes settings, access to the Prometheus server might have been disabled by the administrator.

 ### Grafana
 Grafana can be accessed at the endpoint provided by the Compliant Kubernetes install scripts.
 If you have configured dex you can login with a connected account.